twohill/silverstripe-standard-base/README.md

 ## Getting Started

-1) Set up a new project and require this recipe
+1) Set up a new project and require this recipe.
+Note we create a public folder to force SilverStripe to use the new public webroot

     ```sh
+    mkdir my-project
+    cd my-project
+    mkdir public
     composer init
     composer require twohill/silverstripe-standard-base
     ```